slsa-framework/slsa/docs/spec-stages.md

 SLSA needs revision from time to time, so we version the specification to facilitate conformance efforts and prevent confusion.
-We assign a single version number to the Core Specification and Attestation Formats, collectivly known as the SLSA Specification.
+We assign a single version number to the Core Specification and Attestation Formats, collectively known as the SLSA Specification.

 Given a version MAJOR.MINOR, we will increment